Laptop Mag Verdict

 Battery Life and Wi-Fi

-On our LAPTOP Battery Test (web surfing via Wi-Fi), the 8440p's six-cell battery achieved 4 hours and 41 minutes of runtime, which is about 10 minutes less than the thin-and-light average.
+Click to enlarge our LAPTOP Battery Test (web surfing via Wi-Fi), the 8440p's six-cell battery achieved 4 hours and 41 minutes of runtime, which is about 10 minutes less than the thin-and-light average.
 By comparison, the T410's six-cell battery lasted 3:53, and it's nine-cell battery lasted 6:02.
 HP sells an eight-cell extended life battery that connects to the bottom of the notebook for $159; it adds 1 pound to the overall weight and should more than double your endurance.

 The 8440p's Intel Centrino Advanced N 6200 Wi-Fi radio saw fairly strong results.
 The 802.11n Wi-Fi throughput of 31.9 Mbps at 15 feet from our router was comfortable above the average (25.1 Mbps); same too for its throughput at 50 feet (24.6 Mbps), which was about 6 Mbps faster than average.